-Three synteny blocks (i.e., chromosomal segments where a contingent of genes is conserved between two species) contained a greater number of DEGs than expected by chance (Table 5).
-All were observed in F10, while only the AC-1/Ga-XVII synteny block passed the FDR corrected threshold.
+Three synteny blocks (i.e. chromosomal segments where a contingent of genes is conserved between two species) contained a greater number of DEGs than expected by chance (Table 5).
+All were observed in F10, while only the AC-1/Ga-XVII synteny block passed the false discovery rate (FDR) corrected threshold.
 No synteny blocks deviated from expectations for F12.